 LRFR live load factors appropriate for use with legal loads are defined based upon current Average Daily Truck Traffic (ADTT) for the bridge site.
-See Table 1 below for a summary of ADTT sources.
+See Table 3.1.3 below for a summary of ADTT sources.

-For structures that carry the New Jersey Turnpike, ADTT values by class of vehicles between Turnpike interchanges are given in Table 1A and Table 1B and have been determined based upon the Authority's daily tolling records.
+For structures that carry the New Jersey Turnpike, ADTT values by class of vehicles between Turnpike interchanges are given in Table 3.1.3A and Table 3.1.3B and have been determined based upon the Authority's daily tolling records.
 The truck class number also denotes the number of axles.
 Trucks belonging to Classes 3 thru 6 are included in the total ADTT count for a site.
 Milepost ranges between interchanges and other points of interest have been added for ease of use.
-For structure numbers that serve as the boundary between interchanges and therefore are included within two rows of Table 1A or 1B, the maximum ADTT shall be used.
+For structure numbers that serve as the boundary between interchanges and therefore are included within two rows of Table 3.1.3A or 3.1.3B, the maximum ADTT shall be used.

-Tables 1A and 1B consisted of data from 2008 when first prepared as part of the earliest versions of the Authority's Load Rating Manual.
+Tables 3.1.3A and 3.1.3B consisted of data from 2008 when first prepared as part of the earliest versions of the Authority's Load Rating Manual.
 Since that time, the tables have been updated annually to reflect any observed increases in truck traffic.
-When the truck traffic has decreased or remained the same, the existing data has been conservatively maintained in Tables 1A and 1B.
-Sections of the Turnpike roadway that have seen increases in total ADTT in 2019 have been shown in BOLD.
-All load rating updates and load ratings of new construction for structures that carry the outer roadway along the New Jersey Turnpike shall utilize the data shown in Table 1A and 1B.
-It should be noted that prior versions of the Load Rating Manual (Versions 8 and prior) required an average increase of 1% per year be used to compute ADTT values for subsequent years.
-Thus, load rating updates utilizing later versions of the load rating manual may lead to a reduction in total ADTT.
+When the truck traffic has decreased or remained the same, the existing data has been conservatively maintained in Tables 3.1.3A and 3.1.3B.
+Sections of the Turnpike roadway that have seen increases in total ADTT in 2021 have been shown in BOLD.
+All load rating updates and load ratings of new construction for structures that carry the outer roadway along the New Jersey Turnpike shall utilize the data shown in Table 3.1.3A and 3.1.3B.

-For bridges located along the Newark Bay - Hudson County Extension (MP N0.16A to N7.93W) and the Pearl Harbor Memorial Turnpike Extension (MP P0.00 to P5.59E/W), consider "Northbound" per Tables 1A and 1B to be carrying eastbound traffic, and "Southbound" to be carrying westbound traffic.
+For bridges located along the Newark Bay - Hudson County Extension (MP N0.16A to N5.90) and the Pearl Harbor Memorial Turnpike Extension (MP P0.00 to P5.59E/W), consider "Northbound" per Tables 3.1.3A and 3.1.3B to be carrying eastbound traffic, and "Southbound" to be carrying westbound traffic.

-Specific traffic data for structures located within interchange areas of the New Jersey Turnpike is not included in Tables 1A or 1B.
-As a conservative approach, the total ADTT as shown in Tables 1A or 1B may be used for load rating of these structures.
+Specific traffic data for structures located within interchange areas of the New Jersey Turnpike is not included in Tables 3.1.3A or 3.1.3B.
+As a conservative approach, the total ADTT as shown in Tables 3.1.3A or 3.1.3B may be used for load rating of these structures.
 However, if low legal load ratings are obtained, the load rating engineer should review the traffic patterns and consider possible reductions in the ADTT such that low legal load ratings can be eliminated.
 Any reductions made to the ADTT should be clearly documented within the load rating report.

-ADTT for New Jersey Turnpike structures located north of mile points E117.60 or W114.00 is not included in Tables 1A or 1B, and also is not typically available using NJDOT's Straight Line Diagrams.
+ADTT for New Jersey Turnpike structures located north of mile points E117.60, W114.00, or N5.90 is not included in Tables 3.1.3A or 3.1.3B, and also is not typically available using NJDOT's Straight Line Diagrams.
 For these structures, an ADTT value of 5000 shall be used unless a more accurate ADTT can be determined.
 Where legal load rating factors are less than 1.00 in this zone and where structures consist of multiple superstructure units separated by longitudinal joints in the deck, consideration may be given to reducing the ADTT used in the load rating to better represent the maximum ADTT experienced by any one superstructure unit.
 All assumptions and ADTT modifications should be clearly documented within the load rating report.